A survey on multi-player bandits: Towards Realistic Considerations

 This algorithm requires shared randomness between the players, as the first player changes her arm at random times.
 Yet, the players can choose a common \textit{seed} during the initialization, avoiding the need for this assumption.

-\citet{bubeck2020a} also proposed a $T^{1-\frac{1}{2M}}$ algorithm for the no-sensing setting.
+\citet{bubeck2020a} also proposed an algorithm with a regret scaling with time as $T^{1-\frac{1}{2M}}$ for the no-sensing setting.
 For two players, the first, low-switching player runs an algorithm on the arms $\lbrace 2, \ldots, K\rbrace$ and divides the time into fixed blocks whose length is of order $\sqrt{T}$.
 Meanwhile on each block, the high-switching player runs EXP.3 on an increasing set $S_t$ starting from $S_t = \lbrace 1 \rbrace$.
 At random times, this player pulls arms outside $S_t$ and adds them to the set $S_t$ if they get a positive reward.
 The arm pulled by the first player is then never added to $S_t$.
 For more than two players, \citet{bubeck2020a} generalize this algorithm using blocks of different sizes for different players.

-\subsection{Different collision models}
+\subsection{Different Collision Models}

 As shown in \cref{sec:fullcomm}, the collision information allows communication between the different players.
 The discrepancy between the theoretical and practical algorithms might be due to the collision model, which assumes that a collision systematically corresponds to a $0$ reward.
 Such a model is motivated by the carrier-sense multiple access with collision avoidance protocol, which is for instance used in WiFi.